thewillft/tapreply/PLATFORM_EXTENSION_GUIDE.md

 - `engagement`: Object with `likes` and `retweets` counts

 ### LinkedIn
+- **Temporarily Disabled**: LinkedIn support has been temporarily disabled while we work on improving the feed extraction functionality.
 - `author`: The post author's name
 - `postType`: Type of post ("text", "article", "job", "image")
 - `engagement`: Engagement count